Jump toUpdate content

-BigBlueButton is open-source software and can be used on Bare Metal Servers without any additional license cost.
+BigBlueButton is open-source software and can be used on Elastic Metal servers without any additional license cost.

 This tutorial is composed of several steps.
-The first section shows you have to deploy BigBlueButton on a Scaleway Bare Metal Server.
+The first section shows you have to deploy BigBlueButton on a Scaleway Elastic Metal server.
 The second, advanced, section is intended for users who want to take their configurations further.

 Log yourself into to your Scaleway console.
 The dashboard displays once logged in.

-Click Bare Metal in the Compute section of the side menu:
+Click Elastic Metal in the Compute section of the side menu:

-Click Create a Bare Metal Server to order a new server:
+Click Create an Elastic Metal server to order a new server:

-Once the server is delivered, click the Install button on the Bare Metal start page to install the operating system on the server.
+Once the server is delivered, click the Install button on the Elastic Metal start page to install the operating system on the server.

 Choose the Version BigBlueButton 16.04 image during the installation of the server, add the SSH keys you want to autorize to connect to the machine and click the Install button to launch the installation.